Skip to content

 This generates:

-Run npx aver run to verify the scaffold works, then replace the stubs with your real domain.
+Run the tests to verify the scaffold works, then replace the stubs with your real domain.

 For greenfield projects, consider starting with an Example Mapping session to discover your domain vocabulary before writing code.